romain-grecourt/helidon-docs/src/se/ai/langchain4j/codegen-provider.md

 by default used for deriving a config key and prefixes for generated classes.
-Interface needs to be annotated with `@AiProvider.ModelConfig` annotation, which takes as an argument LangChain4j model class we want to generate binding for. `@AiProvider.ModelConfig` is repeatable and you can configure multiple models for the same provider interface.
+Interface needs to be annotated with `@AiProvider.ModelConfig` annotation, which takes as an argument LangChain4j model class we want to generate binding for. `@AiProvider.ModelConfig` is repeatable, and you can configure multiple models for the same provider interface.

 Example of custom generating LangChain4j GoogleAiGeminiChatModel